rnd-ash/razer-laptop-control/README.md

 # Razer laptop control project
 A standalone driver + application designed for Razer notebooks

+## NOTICE ##
+This repo is now archived as I have moved over to System76 after my trusty blade 15 died!

+The work continues however, do check [phush0's](https://github.com/phush0/razer-laptop-control-no-dkms) repository where he is adding more features and continuing support!

 ## Join the unofficial Razer linux Channel
 I can be contacted on this discord server under the 'laptop-control' channel [Discord link](https://discord.gg/GdHKf45)